davejachimiak/fuci-travis/README.md

 ## Configuration
 ### Configuration file

-fuci-travis looks for a file called ".fuci-travis.rb" in your project's root directory.
+To configure itself, fuci-travis looks for a file called ".fuci-travis.rb" in your project's root directory.
 You should create that file and configure fuci-travis there.
-The configuration must include your Travis access token.
-**Therefore, you should include .fuci-travis.rb into .gitignore.**
+The configuration must include your Travis access token.**Therefore, you should include ./.fuci-travis.rb into .gitignore.**

-That configuration file should include a call to `Fuci::Travis.configure` with a block that sets your access token and other options.
+That configuration file should include a call to `Fuci::Travis.configure` with a block that sets your access token and other configurations.

 ### Access tokens